 This role can be performed on a commercial or regulated basis.

 A structured, mature governance arrangement for data sharing, such as the Data Transfer Service Agreement that governs the DTS and DTS dataset, reduces data risk (the wrong people accessing the data) and ensures independence and competitiveness, as the industry govern how industry data can be used.
 The industry, via the DTS User Group and Ofgem, retain oversight of the DTSA and, therefore, have direct visibility of any EMDH performance, service or governance issues relating to data sharing.
-The rules of data sharing can be updated, as appropriate and agreed by the industry, and this mechanism has been used to provide data to a range of market actors.
+The rules of data sharing can be updated, as appropriate within the confines of data privacy laws and agreed by the industry, and this mechanism has been used to provide data to a range of market actors.

 The rules of data sharing under the DTSA are relatively simple:

-- If it is ‘your’ data, i.e. you sent it across the EMDH or the data is about you (the consumer), you can access it subject to a Data Analysis Service (DAS) framework.
+- If it is ‘your’ data, i.e. you sent it across the EMDH and you are the data controller, you can access it subject to a Data Analysis Service (DAS) framework.

-- Individual data can be provided under consumer consent.
+- Individual data can be provided with the data subject’s consent.
 Any consumer consent use case is subject to user group approval and subject to a DAS framework.

 The government and Ofgem have launched an Energy Data Taskforce, to be run by Energy Systems Catapult and chaired by Laura Sandys of Challenging Ideas.